Gtaray/FG_ICRPG_Quickstart2e/README.md

 Fantasy Grounds extension for Index Card RPG, supporting rules modifications in the quickstart 2e booklet.

 This extension changes the core effort types, adding GUN effort as a d8 and moving MAGIC effort to the d10.
 The effects system supports a new effort type: "GUN"

+## Compatibility
+This extension is currently incompatible with the Quickstart 2e extension, as both extensions modify the base effort types.
+It is compatible with all other extensions, however.